A lot like backlinks (external links from other websites), high-quality internal links will boost your search engine page ranking.

 This way, you can help Googlebot access and prioritize crawling pages that are more important for search engine ranking, and more frequently.

 2. Plan for both content and internal links

 Have a plan for both and how you want internal links to work with this content.
-Your highest value SEO content should be linked from pages with high authority like your landing page.
+Te get the most link juice your highest value SEO content should be linked from web pages with high authority like your landing page.

 Having a clear plan in place can help to avoid mistakes.

 In general, try to be as intentional as possible with every new content piece you publish.
 Long-term, this will help your site stay organized and give you the possible chance for success.

 3. Make sure internal links are included on every page

 Don’t leave dead-end content without links.
 If users find themselves on an internal page they can’t navigate back from, they’re more than likely going to leave the site.
 Avoid linking back to your landing page from every page.
 If a page leads nowhere, though, it’s better to have a link back to your landing page than nothing at all.

 4. Use only relevant, contextual links & do regular checking for broken links